 Organizations worldwide need data-centric workers in order to thrive.

 If you’re interested in learning more from working experts, check out the following resources:

 - CompTIA Instructor Network (CIN) PULSE presentation, with Tim Niles and Oluwaseyi Faleke about Data+ and key data job roles.

 - AFCEA CERTS conference: The Data Skills All Security Professionals Should Know (available on demand).

 - CompTIA / IntellectualPoint webinar: Plan your CompTIA Career Path (Free registration, available on demand).

 - The CompTIA IT Industry Outlook 2022

-And watch for the new CompTIA Data+ certification, coming soon.
-CompTIA will launch a full suite of self-study training solutions as well as live online training to help you get the skills you need to get certified and grow in your career.
+And check out the new CompTIA Data+ certification, available now.
+CompTIA launched a full suite of self-study training solutions as well as live online training to help you get the skills you need to get certified and grow in your career.